The sleep training methods that did not work for my baby (and what we did instead)

-Hey there, exhausted parents!
-If you've found yourself diving headfirst into the world of sleep training methods, seeking out the best of the best "sleep training consultant" or hoping for that golden ticket to "sleep training success," I have a story to share with you.
+If you've found yourself going down the rabbit hole of sleep training methods, or seeking out the best of the best "gentle" sleep training consultant, I have a story to share with you.
 A story of trial and error, of tears and doubts, and ultimately, of embracing the power of parental instincts.

-If you are new to my blog you can read the whole story titled That time I tried sleep training.
-That is where I described my family’s sleep training experience in detail and in chronological order.
-However, after I took some time to reflect and see this situation through new eyes, especially after successfully leading over 300 families worldwide to better sleep and maintaining a secure attachment through responsiveness, I decided to make a breakdown list of all the things that worked for us and all the things that didn’t, in our 3 years long “sleeping after having a baby” journey.
-Without further ado, here are my little lists!
+If you are new to my blog you can read the whole story titled That time I tried sleep training, where I described my family’s sleep training experience in detail.
+However, after I took some time to reflect and see this situation through new eyes, especially after successfully leading over 300 families worldwide to better sleep and maintaining a secure attachment through responsiveness, I decided to make a list of all the things that worked for us and all the things that didn’t, in our 3 years long “sleeping after having a baby” journey.

 Trying to put our baby on a schedule

 Some babies are more regular or predictable than others, and this is a feature of their temperament.
 Sure, we can often gently guide naps and sleep timings, but how strictly a baby can adhere to a schedule is largely out of our hands.
-If your baby can't seem to stick to a schedule, trust that this has nothing to do with you and everything to do with their unique needs.
-Ditch the schedules and the stress that comes along with them, is my advice.
+If your baby can't seem to stick to a schedule, it is very possible this is nothing to do with you and everything to do with their unique needs.
+If schedules aren't working for you, ditch them and the stress that comes along with them, is my advice.

 Breaking the habit of feeding to sleep for bedtimes and naps